ScheduleOpt/optalcp-benchmarks/README.md

 ## Comparing the results

-Results store in JSON files can be compared using [`compare`](compare) utility.
+Results stored in JSON files can be compared using the [`compare`](compare) utility.
 The utility generates static HTML pages such as [this comparison of OptalCP and CP Optimizer on Flexible Jobshop benchmark](https://optalcp.com/benchmarks/flexible-jobshop/main.html).